wlaurance/brewcipes/lager.md

 });
 ```

 Cool down under 80F and place in fermenter.
+Add enough water to
+bring the total to 5 gallons.

 With a lager, the fermentation temp needs to be between 45F - 54F
 **DO NOT ADD YEAST UNTIL WORT IS IN TEMP RANGE**